JKirchartz/awesome-stars/README.md

 - [fartscroll.js](https://github.com/theonion/fartscroll.js) - You want fart noises as you scroll?
 We've got you covered.
 - [socialmediaicons](https://github.com/paulrobertlloyd/socialmediaicons) - A set of standardised icons for popular social networking services and tools.
 - [github-reflog](https://github.com/kennethreitz/github-reflog) - The GitHub Reflog™ — the weekly chronicle of awesome repos
-- [cdnjs](https://github.com/cdnjs/cdnjs) - Free and Open Source Public Web CDN for web developer!
+- [cdnjs](https://github.com/cdnjs/cdnjs) - The #1 free and open source CDN built to make life easier for developers.
 - [server-shield](https://github.com/bluedragonz/server-shield) - Server Shield is a lightweight method of protecting and hardening your Linux server.
 It is easy to install, hard to mess up, and makes your server instantly and effortlessly resistant to many basic and advanced attacks.
 - [NPL](https://github.com/sprngr/NPL) - Necessary Public License v1
 - [idiomatic-css](https://github.com/necolas/idiomatic-css) - Principles of writing consistent, idiomatic CSS.